Protecting All Workers Against Wrongful Retaliation

 Let’s talk about workers’ compensation retaliation laws with our employment law lawyers.
 Being hurt on the job is covered by Ohio workers’ compensation laws.
 Ohio lawmakers have set up workers’ compensation as a form of insurance to provide employees who are injured on the job with wage replacement and medical benefits regardless of who is at fault for causing the injuries.
 In exchange for getting these benefits, these injured employees give up their right to sue their employer in tort for negligence.
 As such, these workers’ compensation laws protect the employers from getting sued in exchange for the benefits provided to the employees.

 Yet, many workers stay quiet when they are injured at work or on the job because they are afraid of getting fired.
 They work through pain or make injuries worse to avoid workers’ compensation.
-This shouldn’t be the case and the attorneys at The Spitz Law Firm, LLC fight for Ohio employees struggling with an injury and an underhanded employer.
+This shouldn’t be the case and the attorneys at Spitz, The Employee’s Law Firm fight for Ohio employees struggling with an injury and an underhanded employer.

 Know Your Workers’ Compensation Protections